PLEASE NOTE; TRAINING COSTS DISPLAYED ARE CURRENT FROM JUNE 2018;

 - To consider how the restorative practice can support any parallel therapeutic intervention/support for both the victim and the offender

-- The course will run over three days facilitated by two trainers
+- The course will run over two days

 - The max group size will be 20 delegates